Railway Express Agency: Rail

-Railroad rolling stock made a huge backbone of REA's fleet, particularly prior to the 1950s.
-The cars stood out with the simple dark green paint scheme and Railway Express Agency on the side.
+Railroad rolling stock as the backbone of REA's fleet, particularly prior to the 1950s.
+The cars stood out with a simple dark green paint scheme and Railway Express Agency on the side.
 From the 1950s onward, the iconic red diamond logo was also painted on the side.

-The fleets consisted of baggage cars, refrigerator cars and box cars, all capable of high speed operation and equipped to be added to passenger train consists.
+The fleet consisted of baggage cars, refrigerator cars and box cars, all capable of high speed operation and equipped to be added to passenger train consists.

 Road

 Despite being known for their railroad connection, Railway Express Agency maintained an extensive fleet of motor vehicles.
 In 1925, the English electrical engineer, Frank Ayton reckoned that with 1,800 electrical vehicles in operation, they were the biggest user of electric vehicles in the world.
 They also used 4,700 gasoline-powered vehicles for long-distance work and 17,500 horses.

 By December 1941, REA had acquired 12,000 trucks.
 Most of these were delivery style trucks for local deliveries between terminals and customers, with a smaller amount of semi-trailers.
 Due to REA's connections to the railroads and ICC regulations for most of its existence, packages were required to be transported by rail.
 Transport by truck or other mode required explicit permission from the railroad impacted by the change of transport mode.
-Even following loosening of these regulations still had notable limitations, such as a package being allowed by truck, only if the package either traveled by rail earlier in its journey or would go by rail in a later portion of its journey.
+Even following loosening of these regulations still had notable limitations, such as a package being allowed to be transported by truck only if the package had either traveled by rail earlier in its journey, or would do so later.